 If you or someone you know is experiencing domestic violence in their homes and is looking for legal assistance in obtaining a temporary restraining order or filing a criminal charge, please consider our services and contact us to schedule a free initial consultation.
 Our attorneys are ready and willing to compassionately assist those during these difficult times.

 For additional resources to assistance for domestic violence survivors, please consult the NJ Coalition Against Sexual Assault website.
 For information to create a safety plan please visit the New Jersey Coalition to End Domestic Violence website.
-If you or someone you know is living in fear of intimate partner violence, call the Domestic Violence Hotline at 1-800-572-7233.
+If you or someone you know is living in fear of intimate partner violence, call the Domestic Violence Hotline at 1-our office.
 If you are in danger call 911 right away.

 Aleksandra Syniec, who wrote this post, is a second-year law student at Seton Hall University School of Law.
 She is also knowledgeable in landlord-tenant law and the information technology.